zjardyn/bubbler/vignettes/calc_rel_abund.md

 $\text{Relative Abundance} = \frac{1}{N} \sum_{i=1}^{N} \frac{n_i}{N}$

-It is often useful to visualize your data in this form, as to see the proportional counts between samples.
-Consider the following plot:
+It is often useful to visualize your data in this proportional form, as to see the differences between samples.
+Consider the following plot, where right palm data is